CompIsle/Unit-15-Asignment-2/doc/Test.md

 This section will Specify the test environment, including hardware, software, and browsers.

 ### Hardware
-Computer\
+Computer:\
 ![Image of old Our Staff with mistake](https://github.com/devonwyatt/Unit-15-Asignment-2/blob/main/doc/ScreenShots/ScreenShotOfHardware.png)

 ### Software
 Software used on the test device was windows 10 education edition.
 Version 22H2

 ### Browsers
-Browsers used in the test where Edge, Chrome and firefox.
+Browsers used in the test were Edge, Chrome and firefox.

 ## Test Plan